Entra ID Bug — Integer Values in Custom SCIM Attributes

-I ran into an annoying bug with Entra ID's SCIM provisioning — Integer-type values don't work for custom attributes when creating new users.
+A bug I hit with Entra ID's SCIM provisioning — Integer-typed values don't work for custom attributes when creating new users.
+Updates to existing users go through fine.
+Only the creation path is broken.

 For context, I set up a custom attribute called LinuxUID to store POSIX user IDs as part of our OCI Identity Domains integration.
-These UIDs get used by the Linux PAM module for authentication.
+The PAM module on each Linux host reads these UIDs to map authenticated users to local accounts.
 The SCIM attribute mapping looks like this:

 urn:ietf:params:scim:schemas:oracle:idcs:extension:posix:User:uidNumber

-Updating existing users?
-Worked fine.
-But provisioning new users kept failing with this error:
+Updates to existing users worked fine.
+Provisioning new users kept failing with this error:

 Mapping Integer value to remote attribute is expecting Integer, but is being passed as